wikimedia/wikimedia-page-library/docs/pcs/pcs.md

 ready.
 All other functions are meant to be called by the client.

 #### setMulti()
 Combination of the following calls, changing multiple settings in one single call.
-The settings are kept in an object
+The settings are kept in an object.

+Setting parameter object fields:
+- platform: possible values in pagelib.c1.Platforms: [IOS, ANDROID]
+- clientVersion: string of client version (platform specific)
+- theme: possible values in pagelib.c1.Themes: [DEFAULT, SEPIA, DARK, BLACK]
+- dimImages: boolean
+- margins: object with { top, right, bottom, left }
+- areTablesCollapsed: boolean
+- scrollTop: number of pixel for highest position to scroll to.
+Use this to adjust for any decor overlaying the viewport.

+(The first three field don't have any equivalent separate call since those don't make sense to change after the fact.)

 Example:
 ```
 pagelib.c1.PageMods.setMulti(window, document, {
+  platform: pagelib.c1.Platforms.IOS,
+  clientVersion: '6.2.1',
   theme: pagelib.c1.Themes.SEPIA,
   dimImages: true,
   margins: { top: '32px', right: '32px', bottom: '32px', left: '32px' },